TO: Joint Procedure Committee

 FROM: Mike Hagburg

-Proposed amendments to N.D.R.Ev.
-803 that are consistent with the federal amendments are attached.
+Proposed amendments to Rule 803 based on the federal rule amendments are attached.